xp-forge/web/README.md

 Server models
 -------------
-The four server models (*selectable via `-m <model>` on the command line*) are:
+The four server models (*selectable via `-m <model>[,argument[,argument...]]` on the command line*) are:

-* **async** (*the default since 3.0.0*): A single-threaded web server.
+* **async** (*the default*): A single-threaded web server.
 Handlers can yield control back to the server to serve other clients during lengthy operations such as file up- and downloads.
 * **prefork**: Much like Apache, forks a given number of children to handle HTTP requests.
 Requires the `pcntl` extension.
+Use `prefork,children=<n>` to control the number of child processes.
-* **develop**: As mentioned above, built ontop of the PHP development wenserver.
+* **develop**: As mentioned above, built ontop of the PHP development webserver.
 Application code is recompiled and application setup performed from scratch on every request, errors and debug output are handled by the [development console](https://github.com/xp-forge/web/pull/35).
+Use `develop,workers=<n>` to control the number of worker processes.

 Request and response
 --------------------